-Anti-climate change positions, whether by scientists, policy makers or commentators, often have dubious ties to the fossil fuel industry.
-Consider Texas senator Ted Cruz’s contention that climate change is a ruse to help big-government politicians seize more power.
-Now, consider his claim in light of the $25 million in donations he was given by energy-backed super-PACs.
-The energy industry wins much from paying for support of statesmen and scientists.
-Since 2009, US-based coal, gas, and oil companies have received over $20 billion in federal subsidies, and billions more in subsidies from state governments.
-Dude, where are my tax dollars?
+Anti-climate-change positions, whether by scientists, policymakers or commentators, often have dubious ties to the fossil fuel industry.
+Consider Texas senator Ted Cruz’s past contention that climate change is a ruse to help big-government politicians seize more power.
+Now, consider his claim in light of the $25 million in donations he was given in 2016 when running for president by energy-backed super-PACs.
+The republicans are not alone in taking money from fossil fuel companies.
+The Democratic National Committee has also accepted donations from such companies.
+The energy industry wins much from paying for the support of statesmen and scientists.
+But the US aside, globally, governments spend more than $500 billion on subsidies for fossil fuels that contribute to global warming.

-Taking care of the world and the creatures in it is a sacred stewardship endowed to humankind alone.
+Taking care of the world and its creatures is a sacred stewardship endowed to humankind

-The consequences of climate change are already in full swing in the natural world, as evidenced by the destruction of several ecosystems and the extinction of species.
-Recent record-breaking heat and lack of rain in various countries around the world are likely products of human carelessness.
+The consequences of climate change are already in full swing in the natural world, as evidenced by the destruction of several ecosystems, the negative impact on biodiversity, and the increased risk of extinction of species with every degree of warming.
+Current and recent record-breaking heat waves and forest fires, as well as lack of rain in various countries around the world are likely products of human carelessness.
 Humanity’s oldest texts have stressed man’s responsibility to safeguard the world in which he lives.
 Genesis 1:26-27 tells us: “Let [man] rule over the fish of the sea and over the birds of the sky and over the cattle and over all the earth.”
 Here, man is assigned custodianship of the Earth and its creatures.
-If God’s great variety species and ecosystems are to be preserved, it must be man to preserve them.
+If God’s great variety of species and ecosystems are to be preserved, it must be up to man to preserve them.

 The Paris Agreement, an initiative that commits countries to lower their carbon emissions through voluntary measures, has garnered more multilateral support than any previous UN initiative.
-While it’s true that the US pulled out of the Agreement and, as of recently, is toying with the idea of rejoining, Pew Research polls demonstrate that a majority of the general population in most countries concede the potentially disastrous effects of climate change.
-Can it be that nearly every other country on the planet is wrong?
+After the US announced its intention to pull out of the Agreement in 2017, President Joe Biden rejoined it in 2021, renewing America’s role in fighting climate change.
+As part of the agreement, 197 countries have promised to cut greenhouse gas emissions to net zero by 2050, showing a sign of solidarity in trying to prevent and/or counter the potentially disastrous effects of climate change.
+Not to mention, the US recently signed into law the largest investment in climate action in US history.
+Can it be that nearly every other leader/country on the planet is wrong?

-Bottom Lines: To the extent that species and habitats are being destroyed, and public trust and safety is being eroded by special interests, man has moral imperative to intervene in these processes.
-On the other hand, it is always important to temper our actions with the knowledge that nothing is 100%, and skepticism is a useful tool for attaining balanced solutions.
-Given that it is our home in question, where do you stand on climate change?
+The Bottom Line: To the extent that species and habitats are being destroyed, and public trust and safety are being eroded by special interests, humans have a moral imperative to intervene in these processes.
+That being said, it’s always important to temper our actions with the knowledge that nothing is 100%, and skepticism is a useful tool for attaining balanced solutions.
+Given that it is our planet in question, where do you stand on climate change?